binbashroot/workgroups_azure/docs/rhel_instructions.md

 - RHEL9
 - FEDORA37
 ***Note:***
-Other variants should work but will need minor adjustments to the code
+Other variants should work but may need minor adjustments to the code
+1. Order your Azure Open Evironment
+2. Create a personal access token or ssh key  for Gitlab
+3. Generate an ssh key for use with your labs
+4. Clone the workgroups_in_azure repo from the internal Gitlab server
+5. Install the Terraform dnf repository
+6. Install required packages and collections

 ## Ordering your Azure Open Environment
 ### Using your web browser, order your Azure Open Environment